-Histories of Western civilization typically draw a line at 476, the year of a fatal sack of Rome, and call that the beginning of the Middle Ages.
+Histories of Western civilization typically draw a line at 476, the year of a fatal sack of Rome, and call that year the beginning of the Middle Ages.
 But that marker is a blurry one since Rome had been sacked twice already in the fifth century and since the eastern half of the old empire would continue for another thousand years.
-The dominance of religious authority in the West after Rome’s fall was fairly monolithic, though fissured by regional or short-lived challenges, the most sustained of which were the competing claims of dynastic rulers.
+None of these momentous changes affected the absolute dominance of authority in either the old empire or those tribal regimes that had infiltrated it, a caesero-papism that unified tribe, state, and church under hereditary rule.
+So the pattern that persisted before and after Rome’s fall remained a fairly monolithic hierarchy.
+Though it was fissured by regional or short-lived challenges, the most sustained of which were the competing claims of dynastic rulers.
 Even when dominant, they ruled “by the grace of God,” so from a justification standpoint, they differed little from religious authorities who also claimed secular rule.
 Challenges to the warrant of authority did appear, particularly after the 1200’s, but these were either brutally crushed (the infamous trial of Galileo comes to mind) or were themselves transformed into justifications by authority.
 Aristotle’s deductive method was enshrined as another buttress of Holy Writ by early universities in the thirteenth century, for example.
 This is both ironic and fascinating to me, for Aristotle’s methods were designed expressly to combat the power of authority in Athens.
 Surely, he saw the trial and execution of Socrates as a living example of the quick and sordid response of authority when threatened by any alternative mode of justification.
 Perhaps his admirers among medieval Scholastics were more moved by the dominant authoritarian strain in the Judeo-Christian tradition, which explains Aristotle’s transformation from expert to near-saint in early universities.
 In any case this consensual acceptance of authority as warrant is the foundation of the premodern era lasting until 1517, the year of the Protestant Reformation.